 (3) Reversal of sterilization procedures for the purposes of conception are not covered.

 (4) Medical services considered experimental or investigational.

-(5) Payment for removal of benign skin lesions unless medically necessary.
+(5) Payment for removal of benign skin lesions for adults.

 (7) Charges incurred while the member is in a skilled nursing or swing bed.

 (a) Services, deemed medically necessary and allowable under federal Medicaid regulations, may be covered under the EPSDT/OHCA Child Health program even though those services may not be part of the Oklahoma Health Care Authority SoonerCare program.
 Such services must be prior authorized.

 (b) Federal Medicaid regulations also require the State to make the determination as to whether the service is medically necessary and do not require the provision of any items or services that the State determines are not safe and effective or which are considered experimental.

 Drug Discount Program guidelines refer to section 317:30-5-87.